openapi-ts/openapi-typescript/packages/openapi-fetch/README.md

 And run `npm run test:ts` in your CI to catch type errors.

+> **TIP:**
+>
-> **Tip**: use `tsc --noEmit` to check for type errors rather than relying on your linter or your build command.
+> Use `tsc --noEmit` to check for type errors rather than relying on your linter or your build command.
 Nothing will typecheck as accurately as the TypeScript compiler itself.

-## Usage
+## Basic usage

 The best part about using openapi-fetch over oldschool codegen is no documentation needed. openapi-fetch encourages using your existing OpenAPI documentation rather than trying to find what function to import, or what parameters that function wants: